HSP Professional Development Programs

 A. Eligibility

-- Only PEA HSP members in good standing and their immediate family members shall be eligible to apply for HSP Chapter bursaries.
+1. Only the immediate family of PEA HSP members in good standing shall be eligible to apply for HSP Chapter bursaries.

-- Applicants must be registered for, or in the process of being registered in, an upcoming part-time of full-time post-secondary educational degree or diploma program (members or family members) or other professional development education (members only).
+2. Applicants must be registered for, or in the process of being registered in, an upcoming part-time of full-time post-secondary educational degree or diploma program or other professional development education.
 A partial bursary may be awarded to cover education courses and associated costs (such as books and course materials) costing less than $500.

 B. Requirements